hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 Describes a token that can be divided into smaller fractions, represented as decimals.
 The current version of HTS supports these types of tokens.
 They can be implicitly defined and created by setting `decimals != 0`.

 #### Whole
 Describes a token that cannot be divided into smaller fractions.
-Meaning that subdivision is not allowed - just whole number quantities.
-Current version of HTS supports these types of tokens.
+Meaning subdivision is not allowed - just whole number quantities.
+The current version of HTS supports these types of tokens.
 They can be implicitly defined and created by setting `decimals=0`.

 ### Non-fungible
 The NFT type is not interchangeable with other tokens of the same type as they typically have different values.

 #### Whole
-Each instance of a token in the class can share some property values with other tokens in the class and have distincly unique values between them.
+Each instance of a token in the class can share some property values with other tokens in the class and have distinctly unique values between them.
 They cannot be divided into smaller fractions, represented as decimals.
 Whole NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE` and executing `Mint` operation on the Token.

 #### Fractional
-Similar to `Whole`, in terms that each instance of a token in the class can share some property values with other tokens in the class and have distincly unique values between them, but unlike `Whole`, they CAN be divided into smaller fractions.
+Similar to `Whole`, in terms that each instance of a token in the class can share some property values with other tokens in the class and have distinctly unique values between them, but unlike `Whole`, they CAN be divided into smaller fractions.

 The proposed specification does not support Fractional NFTs natively.
 They can be supported using the [Hybrid](#Hybrid-Tokens) approach.